CDEC Function in VBA

-- So, to store decimal values to the variables we need to declare the variable as “Variant” data type then by using the VBA CDEC function we can convert to the decimal data type.
+- So, to store decimal values to the variables, we need to declare the variable as a “Variant” data type.
+Then by using the VBA CDEC function, we can convert to the decimal data type.

 We will see a few examples in the below section of the article.

 For example, look at the below VBA code.VBA Code.VBA code refers to a set of instructions written by the user in the Visual Basic Applications programming language on a Visual Basic Editor (VBE) to perform a specific task.

 Sub CDEC_Example() Dim k As Integer k = 2.5698979797646 MsgBox k End Sub